kubernetes-sigs/gateway-api/geps/gep-3388/index.md

   ["budget"](https://finagle.github.io/blog/2016/02/08/retry-budgets/) to
   determine whether a request should be retried, and any shared configuration or interaction with max count retry configuration.
-* To allow specification of the percentage of active requests that should be able to be retried at the same time.
+* To allow specification of a percentage of active requests that should be able to be retried concurrently.
-* To allow specification of the minimum number of retries that should be allowed per second or concurrently, such that the budget for retries never goes below this minimum value.
+* To allow specification of a *minimum* number of retries that should be allowed per second or concurrently, such that the budget for retries never goes below this minimum value.
-* To define a standard for retry budgets that reconciles the known differences in retry budget functionality between Gateway API implementations.
+* To define a standard for retry budgets that reconciles the known differences in retry budget functionality between Gateway API data plane implementations.

 ## Future Goals